 Phone Scams

-These phone calls deceive individuals into participating in fraudulent schemes, often promising fake products, services, or investments.
+These phone calls deceive individuals into participating in a wide variety fraudulent schemes, often promising fake products, services, or investments.
 Also called telemarketing scams, this fraud can take many forms, but some common ones include the following:

 - Impersonating a government agency or law enforcement to threaten the victim with arrest or fines unless they pay a fee.
 See Imposter Scams.